ajumalp/Smart-Home/README.md

 |-|-|-|-|
 |![](https://raw.githubusercontent.com/ajumalp/Smart-Home/master/Other/Images/Devices/1-ch-relay-module.png)|![](https://raw.githubusercontent.com/ajumalp/Smart-Home/master/Other/Images/Devices/2-ch-relay-module.png)|![](https://raw.githubusercontent.com/ajumalp/Smart-Home/master/Other/Images/Devices/4-ch-relay-module.png)|![](https://raw.githubusercontent.com/ajumalp/Smart-Home/master/Other/Images/Devices/esp8266-1-ch-relay-module.png)|

-### How to program devices
+### How to program devices.
+[Learn More ...](https://github.com/ajumalp/Smart-Home/wiki/How-to-program-Devices)

+**There are different types of ESP8266 modules.
+Here we are mainly using the ESP01S with the relay relay modules**

 > If you don't know how to install ESP8266 into Arduino IDE, please refer this link
 [**_How to install ESP8266 in Arduino_**](https://github.com/ajumalp/Smart-Home/wiki/How-to-Install-esp8266-on-Arduino)

-There are different types of ESP8266 modules.
-Here we are mainly using the ESP01S with the relay relay modules
 > If you don't know how to program ESP01S, please refer this link
 [**_How to program ESP01S_**](https://github.com/ajumalp/Smart-Home/wiki/How-to-program-ESP01S)